Overdetermination: Althusser and structuralist Marxism

-"Althusser uses [overdetermination] to describe the effects of the contradictions in each practice constituting the social formation on the social formation as a whole, and hence back on each practice and each contradiction, defining the pattern of dominance and subordination, antagonism and non-antagonism of the contradictions in the structure in dominance at any given historical moment.
+"the effects of the contradictions in each practice constituting the social formation on the social formation as a whole, and hence back on each practice and each contradiction, defining the pattern of dominance and subordination, antagonism and non-antagonism of the contradictions in the structure in dominance at any given historical moment.
 More precisely, the overdetermination of a contradiction is the reflection in it of its conditions of existence within the complex whole, that is, of the other contradictions in the complex whole, in other words its uneven development."

-An instance of a popular riot calling for revolution could exemplify overdetermination.
-The event has to it, in capitalist culture, an over-application (determination) of agitation.
-The determinant contradictions (the reasons for popular revolt) are not addressed and so their great mass is "displaced" onto the singular event.